khajiitvaper2017/OobaboogaChatUI/README.md

 Just wanted to try to work with oobabooga API

-Supports streaming and markdown, editing messages and deleting them
+Supports streaming and markdown, editing messages and deleting them, saving chat history in json